What Are the Benefits of Walking?

 What is left are the byproducts: water, which is eliminated as urine and sweat, and carbon dioxide, which is breathed out from your lungs!

-It is a great way to feel energized, for body composition, and improve muscular strength.
+It is a great way to feel energized, improve body composition, and improve muscular strength.

 Is Walking Good for Stress?